swannodette/swannodette.github.com/_posts/2014-01-14-clojurescript-analysis--compilation.md

 to know their tool better, I've put together an [interactive guide to the ClojureScript analyzer and compiler](http://github.com/swannodette/hello-cljsc).

-I think interacting with any compiler should always be this simple and interactive.
+I think exploring a compiler should always be this simple and interactive.

 Enjoy.